noobdevtester/qa-portfolio-api-testing/README.md

-# QA Portfolio – API Testing with Reqres
+# QA Portfolio – API Testing with JSONPlaceholder

 ## Project Overview
-This project demonstrates manual API testing of the Reqres public REST API.
+This project demonstrates manual API testing of the JSONPlaceholder public REST API.
-The goal is to validate common API endpoints for user management by verifying responses, status codes, and error handling.
+The goal is to validate common API endpoints by verifying responses, status codes, and error handling.

 ## Application Under Test
-Reqres – a free, hosted REST API for testing and prototyping.
+JSONPlaceholder – a free, hosted REST API for testing and prototyping.

 ## Scope of Testing
-- GET list of users
-- GET single user
-- POST create user
-- PUT update user
-- DELETE user
-- Error handling and invalid requests
+⦁	Retrieve lists and single items for posts, comments, albums, photos, todos, and users ⦁	Test creation of new posts using POST /posts
+⦁	Update existing posts with PUT and PATCH /posts/{id}
+⦁	Delete posts using DELETE /posts/{id}
+⦁	Validate filtering of comments by post ID (e.g., /comments?postId=1) ⦁	Check response status codes and error handling for invalid requests

 ## Testing Types Performed
 - Functional API testing